brucedjones/pyck/README.md

 someDoubleField = model.CreateDoubleField(name,dim);
 ```

 In which name is a string specifying the name of the field. `dim` is the dimensionality of the property, typically 1 for scalar properties, 2/3 for vector properties, and 9 for tensor properties.
+All fields are initialized with zero.

 Values for each field are applied to particles by,